Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 }
 ```

-- `function` is a keyword and it is required when creating a function. `for` keyword is needed when you want to use a `for` loop.
+- `function` is a keyword required when creating a function.
+The `for` keyword is needed when you want to use a `for` loop.
 - `functionName` is supposed to be the name given to the function.
-Idea of naming a variable applies to function.
+The idea of naming a variable applies to a function.
-- `/* parameters */` refers to the data that you want to pass to the function.
+- `/* parameters */` refers to the data you want to pass to the function.
-- `// do something` is the action or computation we desired to be performed.
+- `// do something` is the action or computation we desire to be performed.
 Functions usually return data after some processing is done.
-There are times it doesn't.
-It just updates some data and done.
+There are times when it doesn't.
+It just updates some data and is done.
 - `{ // do something }` is the functions body or block

 We can have a function that prints "hello world"